 Top Tip: Remember if you are submitting your relevant material via eFiling, there are certain standards which must be met, click here for more information.

 If you want to know how to upload supporting documents to eFiling, click here.

 Important: When registering for the first time make sure all supporting documents (relevant material) needed (e.g. Registration, Address and Banking Details) are available.
 We won’t be able to register you unless all the documents are received.

 To confirm a Registered Representative

 If more than one registered representative is recorded/listed, for registration at SARS one person must be nominated as the “official” representative to be updated on the system.

-- Copy of proof of residential address of the registered representative
+- A copy of your proof of residential address.

 This is required only on the first visit, once registered with SARS, this will not be required upon every visit.